nanome-ai/nanome-lib/doc/source/architecture.rst

 NB: A plugin cannot talk to a Nanome session/user before being connected to it.
 NB2: Communications are encrypted from Nanome to NTS and from NTS to Plugins

+**************
+API Structure
+**************
+The API is broken down into a few different submodules

+- :mod:`nanome.api.plugins_instance.py`: Contains PluginInstance class, which provides interface for interacting with your Nanome workspace
+- :mod:`nanome.api.plugins.py`: contains Plugin class, which manages networking and callbacks.
+- :mod:`nanome.api.structure`: Workspace API.
+Used for modeling atomic structures and representations.
+- :mod:`nanome.api.ui`: Build Menus and forms for your plugin.
+- :mod:`nanome.api.shapes`: Render shapes and lines in workspace.
+- :mod:`nanome.api.streams`: Real time updates to your workspace
+- :mod:`nanome.api.util`: Enums, data structures, and utility functions used throughout our plugins.
+- :mod:`nanome.api.streams`: Streams allow for real time updates to your workspace
+- :mod:`nanome.api.integrations`: Integrations allow for plugins to communicate with other plugins
+- :mod:`nanome.api.macros`: Enable Lua macro scripts to be run (Not yet documented)

 **********************